 - The full HICN will continue to be returned if a distinct match to a beneficiary is found, regardless of whether a full or partial SSN was submitted.

 - If an RRE is unable to obtain the HICN or full/partial SSN, they must document their attempts to obtain this information.
 CMS has revised its Model Language to account for an RRE’s attempt to obtain the partial SSN.
-A copy of CMS’ revised Model Language can be obtained here.

-ISO Claims Partners has been planning for this change and we are prepared to accept either full or partial SSNs for Query and Claim Input Files when CMS’ new policy becomes effective on January 5, 2015.
+We have been planning for this change and we are prepared to accept either full or partial SSNs for Query and Claim Input Files when CMS’ new policy becomes effective on January 5, 2015.